Gradius: Games

-The first Gradius for a portable system, in this case Nintendo's Game Boy.
+The first Gradius for a portable system, released on Nintendo's Game Boy.
 The name Nemesis was kept for the game's worldwide release, as the game retains some of the elements that were otherwise exclusive to the MSX titles, such as hidden bonus stages.
-It was later ported with full color support as one of the four games in the Konami GB Collection Vol. 1 for Game Boy Color entitled "Gradius".
+It was later ported with full color support as one of the four games in the Konami GB Collection Vol.1 for Game Boy Color entitled "Gradius".